Services for students

 March 9-10, 2018

-This two-day event attracts over 30 firms from across Western Canada who are in attendance to meet with students from first to third year.
+This two-day event attracts over 25 firms from across Western Canada who attend to meet with law students from first to third year.
 The event kicks off with a Wine and Cheese Reception on Friday evening.
-On Saturday morning, students will be treated to info sessions hosted by law firm representatives on a variety of exciting topics.
+On Saturday morning, students are treated to information sessions hosted by law firm representatives on a variety of exciting topics.
 After a networking luncheon for law firm representatives and students, the parties will proceed to the career info fair for the afternoon.
 Firm representatives are located at booths and are there to meet with and share information with our students.
-Once the formal part is complete, Saturday evening provides an opportunity for further socialization at an LSA-organized event.
+Once the formal part is complete, Saturday evening provides an opportunity for socialization at an LSA-organized event.

 All students at the U of S College of Law can access the Student Career Portal to find current job postings, online appointment scheduling, and a number of other resources to assist with successful career planning.